 Nelson Mandela was honoured by the World's Children's Prize for his lifelong struggle to free the children of South Africa from apartheid, and for his unwavering support for their rights.

 Nelson continued to help South Africa’s children and demands respect for their rights.
 He started his own children’s foundation, the Nelson Mandela Children’s Fund (NMCF), which helps children whose parents have died of AIDS, street children, disabled children and poor children.

 As president Nelson Mandela donated half of his salary to poor children and when he received the Nobel Peace Prize he gave part of the prize money to help street children.
-Nelson not only wants all children to feel loved, he also wants to give them a better future.
-That’s why he also wanted to give children the chance to develop their talents.
+Nelson not only wants all children to feel loved, he also wanted to give them a better future. a chance to develop their talents.

-Read or download a graphic novel about Nelson Mandela’s life, and stories from the Globe 2005.
+Read more in a graphic novel about Nelson Mandela’s life, and in the Globe with stories from from 2005.

 Långgatan 13, 647 30, Mariefred, Sweden

 © 2020 World’s Children’s Prize Foundation.
 All rights reserved.
 WORLD'S CHILDREN'S PRIZE®, the Foundation's logo, WORLD'S CHILDREN'S PRIZE FOR THE RIGHTS OF THE CHILD®, WORLD'S CHILDREN'S PARLIAMENT®, WORLD'S CHILDREN'S OMBUDSMAN®, WORLD'S CHILDREN'S PRESS CONFERENCE® and YOU ME EQUAL RIGHTS are service marks of the Foundation.